IMPLANT DENTISTRY

 Removing a bad tooth is important, but planning what comes next matters just as much.

 Replacements for the extractions are commonly used after extraction.
 They are meant to fill the gap where your tooth used to be.
-This helps with chewing normally again in that area, reducing pressure on nearby teeth, and avoiding changes in your bite.
+This helps restore normal chewing in that area, reduces pressure on adjacent teeth, and avoids changes in your bite.
 That said, your dentist will recommend one of three options.

-Teeth extraction is under the NHS band 2, while surgical is under band 3.
-Your dentist will inform you which will be needed in the preparing stage.
+Teeth extraction is under NHS band 2, whereas surgical procedures are under band 3.
+Your dentist will inform you of what will be required during the preparation stage.

 | Type of Service | Cost in England |